cascadiajs/cascadiajs-2019/src/views/page/content/aws-coding-challenge.md

 ## Submission Instructions

 You are welcome to submit your answers in whatever format works for you.
 Codepen, or just a Zip file containing your code are all fine.
 There are total 3 questions.

+The deadline to submit is <span class="exclaim">Thursday, October 31st</span>.

 ## JS Algorithms and Performance